A quick guide to accommodation options in London

 This map shows the number of students living in the most popular postcode areas in London for 2019-20 students.

 - Do you want to live with other people?

-If so, you should focus on a flatshare in private accommodation or Student Homes.
+If so, you should focus on a flatshare in private accommodation.
 Some halls of residence offer rooms in apartment-type accommodation, or you can have a single/double room with a shared kitchen and shared communal spaces.